Neighborhoods of New York

 Local Guide: Herb Leventon

 Your trip fee includes 4 lunches, 2 dinners.
-Unlimited subway/ bus pass.
+Ellis Island tour, unlimited subway/ bus pass.
 Individual & group photo critique.

 Hotel Accommodations.
 Transportation cost to New York

 Trip participants will be responsible for their lodging.
 Our base will be on the upper west side of Manhattan and so we suggest the Lucerne Hotel You can book it directly on hotels.com at an excellent rate.
 The Lucerne is in a wonderful neighborhood that has restaurants, wine bars and is walking distance to Central Park and museums.
 Please let us know where you will be lodging at your earliest convenience.
 Other worthy hotels in the neighborhood are The Beacon and the Arthouse Hotel.

 The photo tour will begin on Sunday evening, May 5th at six o’clock when we will meet for a welcome dinner.
 Transportation from metropolitan New York airports are easy to access.
 A metered yellow taxi, uber or car service will get you to your hotel.
 Carmel Car Service 866.666.6666

 The trip will end after a farewell dinner on Friday, May 10th.